 WHY ?

-Amidst moral failings, short-sightedness, and deprioritization of human welfare in current leadership, an urgent transformative shift towards a humanistic model is critically needed.
+Amidst moral failings, short-sightedness, and deprioritisation of human welfare in current leadership, an urgent transformative shift towards a humanistic model is critically needed.
 The context of my research is presented in the pages below.
-It elucidates the exigent drivers behind advancing humanified leadership - prioritizing empathy, ethics, and human needs - as a paradigm shift catalyzing organizational and societal transformation in the Anthropocene and AI era.
+It elucidates the exigent drivers behind advancing humanified leadership - prioritising empathy, ethics, and human needs - as a paradigm shift catalysing organisational and societal transformation in the Anthropocene and AI era.

 Why Leadership Needs a Revolution

-Have you ever found yourself grappling with the unsettling realization of unhuman treatment within your workplace or society at large?
+Have you ever grappled with the unsettling realisation of inhuman treatment within your workplace or society?
 It's a sentiment echoed in countless conversations, confessions, and observations.
 The prevalence of such experiences is undeniable, yet what actions can one take in response?
-It's often not straightforward, and therein lies the crux of the issue: the need for reaction shouldn't exist at all.
-True leadership should preemptively sidestep such scenarios, fostering environments where such injustices, unethical practices, and dehumanizing behaviors have no place to take root.
+It's often not straightforward, and therein lies the crux of the issue: the need for reaction should be addressed.
+Authentic leadership should preemptively sidestep such scenarios, fostering environments where such injustices, unethical practices, and dehumanising behaviours have no place to take root.

-Indeed, examples of unjust, unethical, and dehumanized leadership pervade our daily lives, manifesting in political maneuvers, environmental degradation, and corporate malpractice.
-The question then becomes: what steps can we take to address these systemic issues?
-Much like the #MeToo movement, effecting change demands courage, audacity, and a willingness to shine a light on the problem, to confront it head-on and expose the wounds it inflicts upon our collective humanity.
+Indeed, examples of unjust, unethical, and dehumanised leadership pervade our daily lives, manifesting in political manoeuvres, environmental degradation, and corporate malpractice.
+The question then becomes: What steps can we take to address these systemic issues?
+Much like the #MeToo movement, effecting change demands courage, audacity, and a willingness to shine a light on the problem, confront it head-on, and expose the wounds it inflicts upon our collective humanity.

 So, are you prepared to wield your influence to reshape the landscape of leadership practice?
 Whether you're an experienced leader, an aspiring one, a young talent eager to make your mark, an entrepreneur forging new paths, or simply a team member seeking to make a difference, your perspective is invaluable.
-Each viewpoint, each experience, contributes to the evolution of our understanding of what it means to lead with integrity, empathy, and humanity.
+Each viewpoint and each experience contributes to the evolution of our understanding of what it means to lead with integrity, empathy, and humanity.

 Every sector, be it corporate, governmental, academic, or scientific, from multinational conglomerates to fledgling startups, from authors to investigators, holds a piece of the puzzle.
-It's through this mosaic of expertise and experience that we can begin to construct a transdisciplinary lens through which to examine the concept of humanified leadership.
+Through this mosaic of expertise and experience, we can begin to construct a transdisciplinary lens through which to examine the concept of humanified leadership.

-In pursuit of this vision, I've founded humleads.org, a non-profit initiative that serves as a cornerstone of my doctoral thesis on the topic of humanified leadership in the Anthropocene.
-Our mission is clear: to gather and analyze diverse perspectives on leadership from the realms of practice, science, academia, and beyond.
-By synthesizing these insights, we aim to substantiate the imperative for change in leadership paradigms and propose viable pathways forward.
+In pursuit of this vision, I've founded humleads.org, a non-profit initiative that is a cornerstone of my doctoral thesis on humanified leadership in the Anthropocene.
+Our mission is clear: to gather and analyse diverse perspectives on leadership from the realms of practice, science, academia, and beyond.
+By synthesising these insights, we aim to substantiate the imperative for change in leadership paradigms and propose viable pathways forward.

-Crucially, our approach doesn't merely seek to humanize leadership in isolation but also leverages the transformative potential of cutting-edge technologies.
-In an era defined by digital innovation, we must harness the power of AI, robotics, quantum computing, and other advancements to augment our capacity for empathetic, ethical leadership.
+Crucially, our approach doesn't merely seek to humanise leadership in isolation and leverages the transformative potential of cutting-edge technologies.
+In an era of digital innovation, we must harness the power of AI, robotics, quantum computing, and other advancements to augment our capacity for empathetic, ethical leadership.

 Why Humanifying Leadership

 Leadership is in crisis at the local and global levels.
 Still, many contemporary leadership theories continue to “conceptualise leadership under “normal” and stable conditions” (Riggio & Newstead, 2023, p.202).
 New paradigms are needed to steward social-ecological systems towards justice and sustainability.
 Leadership must also transcend divides, build trust and catalyse collective action amidst turmoil.
-The purpose of Humanifying Leadership is to contribute to humanified, ethical, inclusive leaders guiding diverse talent through unrelenting, human- and technology-driven change.
-The aim is to find out more about what future leadership might look like if we act now and find ways to humanify leadership.
+Humanifying Leadership aims to contribute to humanified, ethical, inclusive leaders guiding diverse talent through unrelenting, human- and technology-driven change.
+The aim is to learn more about future leadership if we act now and find ways to humanify leadership.

 The Macro Perspective

-The Anthropocene epoch characteristics, the zeitgeist as a general intellectual, moral and cultural climate of the present era and other relentless events, such as the pandemic, racism, climate disruptions, and democratic erosion have led to massive change and extremely complex circumstances at global level of interconnection.
-Challenges that are unanticipated and call upon individuals and the leaders of this world to demonstrate their ability to adapt like never before.
+The Anthropocene epoch characteristics, the zeitgeist as a general intellectual, moral and cultural climate of the present era and other relentless events, such as the pandemic, racism, climate disruptions, and democratic erosion, have led to massive change and extremely complex circumstances at the global level of interconnection.
+Unanticipated challenges call upon individuals and the leaders of this world to demonstrate their ability to adapt like never before.

 The Meso Perspective

-Prioritising human outcomes in an organisation allows one to influence and shape conditions that will pave the way to a humanified leadership approach.
-An important aspect in this evolution of leadership that asks for new knowledge is the importance of humanifying leadership.
+Prioritising human outcomes in an organisation allows one to influence and shape conditions to pave the way to a humanified leadership approach.
+Humanifying leadership is an essential aspect in this evolution of leadership that asks for new knowledge.
 Making organisations more human relates to the need for leadership to embrace and lead concerning human values, such as dignity, honour and respect, which relate to ethics and should remain unquestioned and uncompromised in leadership.

 The Micro Perspective

 Today's leaders face many paradoxical challenges, including driving change amid uncertainty, delivering profits ethically, and being visionary yet humble.
-Mastering such contradictions defines the next generation of effective leaders.
+Mastering such contradictions defines the next generation of influential leaders.

-However, despite its well-intended motives, micromanagement poses significant risks for organisations and their workforce.
+However, micromanagement poses significant risks for organisations and their workforce despite its well-intended motives.
 Leaders must recognise its detrimental impacts and seek to adopt a more empowering approach (Brown, 2018).
 By building trust, allowing autonomy, and providing support, leaders can motivate employees to achieve unprecedented productivity and creativity (Martinez, 2016).
-Attaining a judicious equilibrium in administrative oversight is advantageous both to singular labourers and the enduring prosperity and permanence of the full corporation.
+Attaining a reasonable equilibrium in administrative oversight is advantageous to singular labourers and the enduring prosperity and permanence of the full corporation.

 Lack of Trust & Engagement

 Declining organisational trust is a phenomenon I've observed in my company, owing to reduced workforce confidence in corporate actions.
-Eroding trust challenges leadership confidence, questioning values, culture, mission and vision.
+Eroding trust challenges leadership confidence and questions values, culture, mission, and vision.
 Studies show employee trust in employers has reached historic lows (Kovich, 2022).
-Restructuring, insecurity and profits-first management have corroded loyalty (Kovich, 2022).
-Disengaged workers show lower productivity, creativity, citizenship and higher turnover (Harter et al., 2021).
+Restructuring, insecurity, and profits-first management have corroded loyalty (Kovich, 2022).
+Disengaged workers show lower productivity, creativity, citizenship, and turnover (Harter et al., 2021).
 Rebuilding trust through transparency, care, involvement, and evolving management can re-engage sceptical employees (Kovich, 2022).
-Need for Humane, Ethical Leadership: With declining institutional trust, society demands business assume greater social responsibility (World Economic Forum, 2020).
+Need for Humane, Ethical Leadership: With declining institutional trust, society demands businesses assume greater social responsibility (World Economic Forum, 2020).
 Meanwhile, toxic management persists, causing harm (Namie, 2022).
-Leadership now requires empathy, compassion, integrity and concern for the societal good, not just profits (George, 2022).
+Leadership requires empathy, compassion, integrity and concern for the societal good, not just profits (George, 2022).
 Ethical, sensitive leadership builds more committed, purposeful cultures.

 Complexity & Ambiguity

 Contemporary VUCA environments confront leaders with multifaceted challenges and data overload, needing critical thinking (HBR, 2021).
-With few black and white solutions, leaders operate amidst complex socio-technical systems and layered problems.
-Strong cognitive flexibility and ambiguity tolerance help organisations navigate uncertainty (Arena, 2018).
+With few black-and-white solutions, leaders operate amidst complex socio-technical systems and layered problems.
+Substantial cognitive flexibility and ambiguity tolerance help organisations navigate uncertainty (Arena, 2018).
 Leaders should encourage diverse perspectives, synthesise ideas, and reframe problems across disciplines.
 Hyper-Competitive Pressures: Escalating competition and “always-on” cultures pressure leaders intensely (Cross et al., 2021).
 While driving excellence and customer-centricity, constant disruption risks fatigue and burnout (Deloitte, 2021).
-Work-life balance, the ability to empathise, and attention to well-being are of paramount importance for vitality.
-Leaders develop sustainable cultures delivering results without compromising health (Peralta et al., 2022).
+Work-life balance, empathising, and attention to well-being are paramount for vitality.
+Leaders develop sustainable cultures, delivering results without compromising health (Peralta et al., 2022).

 Young brunette student with heap of books and heavy rucksack holding her glasses.
 College education and pressure before final exams.